LLNL/scr/doc/rst/users/overview.rst

 and if there are sufficient healthy nodes remaining, the same job can be restarted within the same allocation.
-In practice, such a restart typically amounts to issuing another ":code:`mpirun`" in the job batch script.
+In practice, such a restart typically amounts to issuing another :code:`mpirun` in the job batch script.

 Of the set of nodes used by the previous run, the restarted run should use as many of the same nodes as it can